schollz/_core/docs/content/effects/delay.md

 icon = 'history'
 +++

-This will activate the feedback delay.
-The knobs will control the amount of feedback and the duration of the delay.
-There is no limit to feedback, so it can get into overclipping territory at the high end.
+The Delay effect introduces a feedback delay mechanism where the knobs finely adjust feedback intensity and delay duration, allowing for extensive creative flexibility that can extend into overclipping for intense audio textures.